 The maximum number of passengers, regardless of their age, is equal to the number of places equipped with a seat belt installed by the manufacturer.

 The law doesn’t change.
-Passengers in a taxi must always buckle up.
+Passengers in these types of vehicles must always buckle up.

-It is the adult accompanying the child, and not the taxi driver, who faces a fine and demerit points.
+It is the adult accompanying the child, and not the qualified driver, who faces a fine and demerit points.

-While on duty, Uber drivers are required to wear their seat belts at all times.
-Under no circumstances are Uber drivers exempt from the obligation to wear a seat belt.
+While on duty, qualified drivers are required to wear their seat belts at all times.
+Under no circumstances are they exempt from this obligation.